The Passion: New Orleans: Reception

+The Passion received mixed reviews; review aggregator Metacritic listed the special with a score of 40 based on 9 critic reviews, indicating "mixed or average" reviews.

-Jeff Jensen of Entertainment Weekly was critical of the special; he felt that most of its performances were plagued by "boy band video camaraderie", with little "acting" beyond "poses of earnestly generated emotion", and song choices that had poor thematic relevance to the story (such as "Demons" being only a "pat, unsatisfying explanation for Judas' betrayal").
-However, Jensen did single out "Calling All Angels" for giving "affecting voice" to Gethsemane, and Seal's scenes and performances as Pontius Pilate as being the "most 'live' dramatic moment" of the night.
-He also noted that despite being promoted as an event similar to other live musicals, some of the performance segments were pre-recorded, and that the performers' wearing of headset mics in these scenes was likely intended to further the illusion of a completely live broadcast.
+Jeff Jensen of Entertainment Weekly described most of its performances as featuring "boy band video camaraderie", with little acting besides "poses of earnestly generated emotion", as well as attempts (such as headset mics) to deceive viewers into believing the pre-recorded sequences were being presented live.
+The song choices were criticized for having a weak thematic relevance (such as "Demons" being only a "pat, unsatisfying explanation for Judas' betrayal"), although he did single out "Calling All Angels" for giving "affecting voice" to Gethsemane, and Seal's scenes and performances as Pontius Pilate as being the "most 'live' dramatic moment" of the night.
 Jensen described Perry's narration as being repetitive, "cliché", and "like a more subdued Ryan Seacrest counting down the minutes to New Year's", while the "cheeriness and get-to-the-point hurriedness" of Nischelle Turner's procession interviews "bent" their "poignant" stories "toward the rah-rah product endorsements."
 The shortcomings of the special as a whole were exemplified by its resurrection scene (where Jencarlos sang Katy Perry's "Unconditionally" on the roof of the Westin New Orleans hotel), arguing that "a more effective final image would have been to place Jesus on the ground and moving among in his people [sic] as he did after his resurrection and as the Holy Spirit did on Pentecost", but by separating Jesus from the audience, it instead "created a metaphor for how so many people experience God—far away; hard to see—and a metaphor for a TV spectacle full of simplistic passion but failed as engaging play."